-- 12.1.
+12.1.
 Institutions should where relevant quote APRs of banking products to facilitate comparison between different charging structures.
-Where interest rates for the product are commonly quoted in terms of annualised floating rates (e.g. deposits, overdrafts and mortgage loans), institutions are not obliged to quote the corresponding APRs, but they should show all fees and charges related to the product in a clear and prominent manner. - 12.2.
+Where interest rates for the product are commonly quoted in terms of annualised floating rates (e.g. deposits, overdrafts and mortgage loans), institutions are not obliged to quote the corresponding APRs, but they should

+- show all fees and charges related to the product in a clear and prominent manner. - 12.2.
 Institutions should be prepared to respond to inquiries from customers concerning APRs and the methods of calculation, and also to advise customers the APRs of specific products.
 The method set out in the relevant guidelines issued by the industry associations should be adopted in the calculation of the APR. - 12.3.
-While institutions are exempt from the Money Lenders Ordinance (Cap.
-163) so that the interest rates they charge are not restricted, they should not charge customers extortionate interest rates.
-If the APRs charged by them and calculated in accordance with the method set out in the relevant guidelines issued by the industry associations exceed the level which is presumed to be extortionate under the Money Lenders Ordinance, they should be able to justify why such high interest is not unreasonable or unfair.
+While institutions are exempt from the Money Lenders Ordinance to allow them free scope to set interest rates under the Currency Board arrangement in Hong Kong, they should not charge customers extortionate interest rates.
+If the APRs charged by them and calculated in accordance with the method set out in the relevant guidelines issued by the industry associations exceed the level which is presumed to be extortionate under the Money Lenders Ordinance, they should be able to justify why such a high interest is not unreasonable or unfair.
 Unless justified by exceptional monetary conditions, the APRs thus calculated should not exceed the legal limit as stated in the Money Lenders Ordinance.